rushikeshyemul/AI-Powered-Quiz-Maker/README.md

 - **Topic Coverage**: Track which subjects you've studied
 - **Progress Insights**: Best scores, improvement trends
 - **Recent Activity**: View your latest quiz attempts with detailed metrics
+- **User Dashboard**: Click on your username in the header to access your personal dashboard with quiz history and statistics

 ### 🎨 User Experience
 - **Modern UI**: Clean, responsive design with Tailwind CSS